 Louise and Danie offered to bring us their generator to keep the fridge and freezer cool and allow for air-con at night.
-But, we’ve already lost the few items we had left in the refrigerator and if the power doesn’t return soon, the bag of chicken wings and containers of bacon in the freezer will also soon be lost.
-As long as we have WiFi to entertain us and serve our posting, and communication needs, we’re fine.
+But, we’ve already lost the few items we had left in the refrigerator, and if the power doesn’t return soon, the bag of chicken wings and containers of bacon in the freezer will also soon be lost.
+As long as we have WiFi to entertain us and serve our posting and communication needs, we’re fine.

-You may ask, “How the heck are we putting up with this, after all, we’ve been through?”
+You may ask, “How the heck are we putting up with this after all we’ve been through?”

-Hey, today is day #12 of our 14-day self-imposed quarantine and we didn’t get Covid-19 from the 59-hour journey from Mumbai to Nelspruit.
+Hey, today is day #12 of our 14-day self-imposed quarantine, and we didn’t get Covid-19 from the 59-hour journey from Mumbai to Nelspruit.
 We’re grateful.
 We’re thrilled!
 What’s to complain about?
 Soon, this power thing will subside, although not entirely, when load shedding will resume.

 Soon, we’ll be able to cautiously grocery shop and stop in a pharmacy for a few items for the first time in a year!!!
-Soon, we’ll be able to shop at the Biltong shop in Komatipoort to buy that fantastic South Africa jerky, the best we’ve had in the world.
+Soon, we’ll be able to shop at the Biltong shop in Komatipoort to buy that great South Africa jerky, the best we’ve had in the world.
 Soon, we’ll have an opportunity to visit with some of our friends, old and new, who will and have maintained social distancing and mask-wearing with diligence since Covid-19 arrived in Marloth Park a few months ago.